Wishing you knew more about Aboriginal culture? Search no more.

 Ear disease, hearing impairment and communication disorders along with the life-long otitis media (OM or glue ear) affect “exceptionally high” levels of Aboriginal children .
 About 75-80% of all Aboriginal children have had at least one episode of Otitis Media by the age of five .

 Aboriginal students with poor hearing participate less in classroom activities.
-In some cases that social exclusion progresses into a criminal career.
-As many as 80% have Otitis Media and associated hearing loss at some time during any school year, 10 times more than non-Aboriginal children .
+Hearing problems lead to social exclusion which progresses to relationship breakdown, alcohol and drug issues, antisocial behaviour or a criminal career.
+As many as 80% of students have Otitis Media and associated hearing loss at some time during any school year, 10 times more than non-Aboriginal children .

 Hearing-impaired Aboriginal people attending court hearings have to second-guess what is being asked or said, letting them admit things they did not do.
 Suspects treated as defiant or non-compliant because they didn’t respond to directions might simply not have heard them.